 One of the most powerful weapons in securing wellness funding?
 You can likely guess by now: frequent impact reporting.
 When CEOs get regular updates, they act.
-And they didn't just bump budgets-they backed programmes in a big way.
+And they didn't just bump budgets-they backed programs in a big way.
 Fifty-eight percent of these leaders approved significant increases, compared to just 27% who made smaller adjustments.
+Quarterly updates still work, but they don't pack the same punch-76% of these CEOs increased funding, with only 26% approving significant hikes.
+Wait too long to report the performance contributions of a wellness program, and the connection weakens.
+Only 49% of CEOs who get occasional updates boosted budgets, with far fewer approving major increases.

-THE MORE FREQUENTLY CEOS RECEIVE WELLNESS PROGRAMME IMPACT UPDATES, THE MORE LIKELY IT IS THEY INCREASED PROGRAMME FUNDING SINCE LAST YEAR
+THE MORE FREQUENTLY CEOS RECEIVE WELLNESS PROGRAM IMPACT UPDATES, THE MORE LIKELY IT IS THEY INCREASED PROGRAM FUNDING SINCE LAST YEAR

-Frequency of programme impact updates
+Frequency of program impact updates